-For the three months ended March 31, 2017 and 2016
+For the three and nine months ended September 30, 2017 and 2016

 Management's discussion and analysis ("MD&A") focuses on significant factors that have affected Africa Oil Corp. and its subsidiaries (the "Company" or "AOC") and such factors that may affect its future performance.
-In order to better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three months ended March 31, 2017 and 2016 and also should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2016 and 2015 and related notes thereto.
+In order to better understand the MD&A, it should be read in conjunction with the Company's unaudited consolidated financial statements for the three and nine months ended September 30, 2017 and 2016 and also should be read in conjunction with the audited consolidated financial statements for the audited consolidated financial statements for the years ended December 31, 2016 and 2015 and related notes thereto.